 Tiger Woods gets some momentum with weekend 67 at Riviera

-What the meant was not nearly as mysterious as to whom they belonged.
+What they meant was not nearly as mysterious as to whom they belonged.

 “You’re fully aware where Tiger is anywhere,” Rahm said after his own masterpiece Saturday in the Genesis Invitational, a 6-under 65 for a three-shot lead.

-Woods is cheered wildly just walking to the tee, though this time is golf was the source.
-He had a 67 that didn’t allow him to pick up any ground — in fact, he fell a further shot behind and was 12 back going into Sunday
+Woods is cheered wildly just walking to the tee, though this time his golf was the source.
+He had a 67 that didn’t allow him to pick up any ground — in fact, he fell a further shot behind and was 12 back going into Sunday.

 What stood out was the day.
 It was his best score on a Saturday in an official event since the fall of 2019.